Sigtaba/portfolio/README.md

 ## Description

-_{This is a portfolio website which shows experience, skills, education, etc.. of Isabella Abatgis. }_
+_{This is a portfolio website which shows experience, skills, education, etc.. of Isabella Abatgis.
+View at: https://sigtaba.github.io/portfolio2/}

 ## Setup/Installation Requirements

+* _Clone repository_
 * _Open in browser_

 ## Support and contact details